kurkurzz/TelegramBot-BookingWithTimeslot/README.md

 - ```firestore_service.py```: This file will connect with FireStore database.
 - ```booking.py```: Contains Booking class.
 - ```keyboards.py```: Contains keyboard layouts.

+For better understanding of the codes, take a look at [PyTelegramApi documentation](https://github.com/eternnoir/pyTelegramBotAPI) and [Firebase Admin SDK for Python documentation](https://firebase.google.com/docs/reference/admin/python/firebase_admin.firestore)

 ## TO DO